Groundwork of the Metaphysics of Morals

-Groundwork of the Metaphysics of Morals (1785; Grundlegung zur Metaphysik der Sitten; also known as the Foundations of the Metaphysics of Morals, Grounding of the Metaphysics of Morals, and the Grounding for the Metaphysics of Morals) is the first of Immanuel Kant's mature works on moral philosophy and remains one of the most influential in the field.
+Groundwork of the Metaphysics of Morals (1785; Grundlegung zur Metaphysik der Sitten; also known as the Foundations of the Metaphysics of Morals, Grounding of the Metaphysics of Morals, and the Grounding for the Metaphysics of Morals) is the first of Immanuel Kant's mature works on moral philosophy and the first of his trilogy of major works on ethics alongside the Critique of Practical Reason and The Metaphysics of Morals.
+It remains one of the most influential in the field.
 Kant conceives his investigation as a work of foundational ethics—one that clears the ground for future research by explaining the core concepts and principles of moral theory, and showing that they are normative for rational agents.

-Kant purposes to lay bare the fundamental principle of morality and show that it applies to us.
-Central to the work is the role of what Kant refers to as the categorical imperative, the concept that one must act only according to that precept which he or she would will to become a universal law.
-He provides a groundbreaking argument that the rightness of an action is determined by the principle that a person chooses to act upon.
+Kant proposes to lay bare the fundamental principle of morality and show that it applies to us.
+Central to the work is the role of what Kant refers to as the categorical imperative, which states that one must act only according to maxims which one could will to become a universal law.
+Kant argues that the rightness of an action is determined by the principle that a person chooses to act upon.
 This stands in stark contrast to the moral sense theories and teleological moral theories that dominated moral philosophy at the time of Kant's career.

 The Groundwork is broken into a preface, followed by three sections.
-Kant's argument works from common reason up to the supreme unconditional law, in order to identify its existence.
-He then works backwards from there to prove the relevance and weight of the moral law.
-The book is famously obscure, and it is partly because of this that Kant later, in 1788, decided to publish the Critique of Practical Reason.
+Kant begins from common-sense moral reason and shows by analysis the supreme moral law that must be its principle.
+He then argues that the supreme moral law in fact obligates us.
+The book is famously difficult, and it is partly because of this that Kant later, in 1788, decided to publish the Critique of Practical Reason.